iamreallyacar/softwareengineeringsemester2/Guides/Beginner's_Guide.md

 ### Getting Started

 1. Make a GitHub account.
-2. Apply for a Github Education Account if you want GitHub Copilot for free
+2. Apply for a Github Education Account if you want GitHub Copilot for free.
-3. Set up your Linux environment
+3. Set up your Linux environment.
 4. Update your packages.
     - sudo apt update
     - sudo apt upgrade